 - Push the vegetable to one side of the pan and pour in 4 beaten eggs, cook stirring the egg to scramble, then combine the egg with the vegetable.

 - Add 500g (4 cups) cooked rice and 100g (3½oz) each peas and sweetcorn.
-Toss together to combine and pour over 3 tbsp each sesame seed oil and soy sauce.
+Toss together to combine and pour over 3 tablespoon each sesame seed oil and soy sauce.
 Cook over the heat stirring frequently until the the rice is pipping hot.

 - Serve garnished with coriander (cilantro) if desired.